 We did this mod almost immediately after purchasing the vehicle and the shower drain has yet to clog in 9+ months!
 Before the mod, the shower drain and pump would clog after just a few showers and as dirty bikers, we shower almost every day we’re in the van.

 I’ve also heard that this 3D printed 59g-specific shower drain cover works really well.

 I used to travel A LOT when I worked on ships and one of the best travel hacks I learned was to use packing cubes for all my clothes.
 This system works amazingly well in the van, too.
 I organize my clothes by type (eg. pants, short-sleeved shirts, etc…) and then just shove everything into the cupboards above the bed.
 The only trick is to be motivated enough to put each piece of clothing back where it belongs at the end of the day.

 Pro tip: use multicolored bags so you know which bag contains which set of clothes.

-This simple ‘coat rack’ makes for a very quick and easy storage solution for jackets, headlamps, hats, or anything you want hung up or in easy access from the sliding door.
+This simple ‘coat rack’ (I couldn’t find the one I have, but this is similar.
+Be sure to measure) makes for a very quick and easy storage solution for jackets, headlamps, hats, or anything you want hung up or in easy access from the sliding door.

 The rack slots in behind the interior panel and stays put.
 No drilling or adhesion is required to mount.
 We did use the Dremmel tool to smooth out the sharp edges on the hooks.